 The afternoons were reserved for more targeted meetings between researchers and research users, and agile timetabling allowed plenty of parallel sessions.

-The Science Partnerships team at DoEE were critical in many aspects of the visit including targeting invitations, and in promoting the event more generally through intranet, posters and reminders.
+The Science Partnerships team at DoAWE were critical in many aspects of the visit including targeting invitations, and in promoting the event more generally through intranet, posters and reminders.

 Please check out these highlights and this collation of follow-up resources.
 We’re looking forward to our next visit!